lvh/icecap/README.md

 Caps are immutable.
 They are only ever in one of two states: they either exist, or they don't.

+This is slightly different from some other capability systems you may have used, where revocation is typically achieved by composition with an intermediary revoking object.
+Because icecap embraces immutable capabilities, you can't mutate that intermediary object.
+As a result, revocation has to be a first class feature.
+This turns out to be an uninteresting difference in practice: in both systems you compose capabilities in order to achieve confinement; the only difference is if you revoke a capability directly (icecap) or indirectly (other capability systems).

 ## License

 Copyright © 2014 the icecap authors (see AUTHORS)